corstian/digital-garden/_blog/2025/Design for dismersion.md

 Some of the principles:
 - Design elements as big as possible
-- Visually signalling a healthy dose of apafor the users
+- Visually signalling a healthy dose of apathy for users
+- Simplicity; do not have a